microsoft/vscode-docs/docs/remote/containers-advanced.md

 See the following example dev containers definitions for additional information on a specific scenario:

-* [Docker-in-Docker](https://aka.ms/vscode-remote/samples/docker-in-docker) - Includes the Docker CLI and illustrates how you can use it to access your local Docker install from inside a dev container by volume mounting the Docker Unix socket.
+* [Docker-from-Docker](https://aka.ms/vscode-remote/samples/docker-from-docker) - Includes the Docker CLI and illustrates how you can use it to access your local Docker install from inside a dev container by volume mounting the Docker Unix socket.

-* [Docker-in-Docker Compose](https://aka.ms/vscode-remote/samples/docker-in-docker-compose) - Variation of Docker-in-Docker for situations where you are using Docker Compose instead of a single Dockerfile.
+* [Docker-from-Docker Compose](https://aka.ms/vscode-remote/samples/docker-from-docker-compose) - Variation of Docker-from-Docker for situations where you are using Docker Compose instead of a single Dockerfile.

 * [Kubernetes-Helm](https://aka.ms/vscode-remote/samples/kubernetes-helm) - Includes the Docker CLI, kubectl, and Helm and illustrates how you can use them from inside a dev container to access a local Minikube or Docker provided Kubernetes cluster.

+Note that it is possible to actually run the Docker daemon inside a container.
+While using the [`docker` image](https://hub.docker.com/_/docker) as a base for your container is an easy way to do this, given [the downsides](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/) and performance implications, using the Docker CLI to access your local Docker host from inside a container is typically a better option.

 ### Mounting host volumes with Docker from inside a container

-When using Docker inside a container, the host's Docker daemon is used.
+When using the Docker CLI from inside a container, the host's Docker daemon is used.
 This effects mounting directories from inside the container as the path inside the container may not match the path of the directory on the host.

 For example: